davebenson/doom4-walkthrough/README.md

 There is a wave of Revenants and a Hell Knight, another Cacodaemon, more Revenants, a Mancubus, and a number of Imps.

 ## Mission 6: Rune Challenge and Using the Blue Skull
-/PONR/ WARNING:  This Rune Challenge is only accessible for a short while.
+Point of No Return:  This Rune Challenge is only accessible for a short while.
 The protective gates around it are closed until you get the Blue Skull, and after ...
 (XXX: is the Rune accessible during the above Fight??)

 Accessing the Rune Challenge requires jumping onto the central Rock that held the Quad Powerup.
 Jump onto the smaller upper island (there are two: jump toward the one closer to the Blue Door?).
 Then you should see a man-made (or demon-made) ledge to your right, with a few small Healths.
 Jump, and turn around and look up to see a higher island.
 Jump to it - then continue the same direction to an upper ledge.
 Climb a short ledge to a tunnel leading left to the Savagery Rune Challenge.